Golf: Spieth holds clubhouse lead at weather-hit Pebble Beach

 Derek Fathauer was also at 10 under but had one hole to play at Pebble Beach while Australian world number one Jason Day was at nine-under with six holes remaining at Spyglass Hill.

+"I have been striking it well," Spieth told reporters after ending his round at the par-four ninth with his eighth birdie of the day.
+"I've been trying to do a lot of work with the putter and we've got some pure greens out here at Spy.

+"I started to roll some putts in, starting on our third hole of the day, number 12.
+So I got into a nice rhythm, the hole started to look big toward the end and I'm very glad to finish with a nice three."

-Organizers were trying to get the tournament back on track after the opening round, which suspended on Thursday because of heavy rain, was finally completed mid-morning on Friday.
+Organizers were trying to get the tournament back on track after the opening round, which was suspended on Thursday because of heavy rain, was finally completed mid-morning on Friday.

 However, fog then delayed the scheduled start of round two before later forcing play to be suspended for the day at 4:21 p.m.
 PST (2121 GMT).
 The second round is scheduled to resume at 7:30 a.m. on Saturday, with sunny weather forecast for the rest of the weekend.